-Inner Line Permit (ILP) is an official travel document issued by the Government of India to allow travel of an Indian citizen into a protected area for a limited period.
-It is obligatory for Indian citizens from outside certain states, to obtain such a permit.
+- ILP is an official travel document issued by the Government of India to grant inward travel of an Indian citizen into a protected area for a limited period.
+Visitors are not allowed to purchase property in these regions.

 - Validity of permit is generally 15-20 days.

 - Prior to Manipur's merger with India, Manipur had become a state and nearly had the ILP system.
 However, it was only in 1951 when the then chief commissioner Himmat Singh lifted the rule and allowed unregulated entry of outsiders into the region.

 - According to the 2011 census, the population of Manipur is a little over 27 lakh.
 Of this, only 17 lakh (1.7 million) are indigenous people and 10 lakh (one million) are outsiders.